 - Irrespective of the type of syringe and needle:

-- Each primary series dose must contain 0.5 mL of vaccine.
+- Primary series doses from the red cap vial must contain 0.5 mL of vaccine.

 - Booster doses from the red cap vial must contain 0.25 mL of vaccine.

-- Booster doses from the blue cap vial must contain 0.5 mL of vaccine.
+- Booster doses from the dark blue cap vial must contain 0.5 mL of vaccine.

 - If the vial stopper has been punctured 20 times, discard the vial and contents.